We use cookies to help provide you with the best possible online experience.

 Horfield Health Centre

-We have a range of different clinical staff, and the Patient Co-ordinators will try to get you to see the most appropriate.
-That's why they need the information about your condition.
-It might be a GP.
-But it might be a Practice Nurse, a Health Care Assistant, an Urgent Care Clinician or a Clinical Pharmacist.
-Help us to help you.
+We have a range of different clinical staff, and the Patient Co-ordinators will get you to the most suitable one.
+That’s why they need you to share some information from you.
+It could be a GP, but it could also be a Practice Nurse, Health Care Assistant, Pharmacist, Physiotherapist or a member of our Health and Wellbeing Hub.

 Online Services